mitchos/pyZscaler/CONTRIBUTING.md

 I use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

-## I Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
+## I Use GitFlow for Releases, So All Code Changes Happen Through Pull Requests in Develop

 Pull requests are the best way to propose changes to the codebase.
 Pull requests are welcome:

-1. Fork the repo and create your branch from `main`.
+1. Fork the repo and create your branch from `develop`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
 5. Make sure your code lints.
 6. Issue that pull request!

+Once your change has been merged into `develop`, it will be bundled with the next batch of changes into the next release, which is merged into main.

+## Keep Pull Requests Short and Specific!
+It takes a lot of work to review a PR that covers multiple issues or features.
+Breaking your PR up into smaller requests is greatly appreciated.
+Doing this ensures quick review and PRs that require additional work won't hold up other work.

+If there is one thing you do, please do this.

+## I recommend Conventional Commits
+No system is perfect, but I've found [Conventional Commits](https://www.conventionalcommits.org/) to work pretty well for myself.
+At the very least check it out and see if it works for you too.

 ## Any contributions you make will be under the MIT Software License